Cost of child care

 While a breakdown of the costs of every type of care in each state and territory is beyond the scope of this article, we have sourced some information from the Australian Bureau of Statistics (ABS) which will hopefully give you a little more information about what prices to expect as you look for care.

-A large majority of children (92 per cent or 1.3 million) who usually attended informal care did so at no cost.
+A large majority of children (91 per cent or 1.1 million) who usually attended informal care (such as care provided by family members or friends) did so at no cost.

 Children who usually attended formal care, median cost per week by type of care

 The best way to determine the cost of child care in your area is to contact a few of the child care services and chat to them directly.
 Think about whether you would prefer to have everything provided for your child or whether you would prefer to send your child off each day with nappies and food.
 This decision alone will help you determine the best type of child care for your family and will directly affect the cost.